Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 7 Ways to Accelerate Sales Onboarding

-The sooner your new hires ramp to quota, the more revenue you’ll have on your books.
+Sales onboarding is important because the sooner your new hires ramp to quota, the more revenue you’ll have on your books.

 Recently, we teamed up with Sales Hacker to share 7 tips that are guaranteed to help you accelerate sales onboarding:

 - Let reps view a full sales cycle

 - Continually measure

 If you are hiring new sales reps, the revenue gain from onboarding to full ramp becomes exponential.

 PS: If you ARE hiring sales reps, here are 35 great sales interview questions to ask sales candidates.

 Done properly, sales onboarding can be a profit-center versus a cost-center.

 The faster you ramp a new sales hire (ramp defined as ‘time to quota’), the more revenue you will have on the books.